 When I arrived at Texas A&M, engineers had been using slide rules for more than a century.
 As a freshman engineering student, I even had to spend part of the introductory course learning how to operate one!
 For my part I came with an HP-35 calculator, similar to one shown at the right.
 Before same Jack K. Williams handed me my diploma, HP-35's and calculators like it had swept away the slide rules.
 Today calculators that do the same work and more of the HP-35 (which retailed for US$395 in the early 1970's) can be found in virtually any drug store for US$10 or less.
 Change is something that people find hard to deal with but cannot be stopped.
 Today computer code that was once resident on large mainframe computers can be found on web servers, running it with ease (click here for an example.)
 However, every now and then even the most addicted fanatics to new technology want to stop and play around with the "old stuff."
 When I came upon this nice JavaScript simulator, I could not resist it.
 Even pressing the mouse button while positioning the cursor over the keys brought back memories of punching those rugged buttons HP was justifiably known for.

 Note: some browsers (like some versions of Safari) do strange things with JavaScript.
 JavaScript is also more prone to round-off error than the original.
 Try some simple test calculations first.
 Use at your own risk -- see the terms and conditions for more details!
 If you'd like this for your own website, you can click here and download it.
-It also works on an iPhone as well. *From Dethloff, Harry C., A Pictorial History of Texas A&M University, 1876-1976.
+It also works on mobile devices as well. *From Dethloff, Harry C., A Pictorial History of Texas A&M University, 1876-1976.
 College Station, Texas: Texas A&M University Press, 1975. |

 ![]() |